 Dominated by the New City Hall (Neues Rathaus), the Glockenspiel (the carillon re-enacting stories of royal weddings, tournaments, and dances from the 16th Century), and the Old City Hall (Altes Rathaus), Marienplatz is always busy and a good place for people watching.

-Visit the Munich Residenz, imposing and eclectic Palace
+Visit the Munich Residenz, an imposing and eclectic Palace

 Once the royal palace of the Bavarian monarchs, the Munich Residenz is a vast complex whose erection and development took over four Centuries.
 As a result, the Residenz assembles several styles: Renaissance, Baroque, Rococo and Neo-Classical, making it a rather interesting example of how art and architecture developed over time.